 SCUMM was not a visible thing for the players, but the result was amazing: Maniac Mansion represented a big step ahead in terms of playability.
 For the first time in a game, the player could click on the verb (e.g., "Open") and then on an object (e.g., a "door") to form actions.
 This made things much more accessible and pleasant for the gamers.

 Playing as a young man named Dave, you are tasked with saving your girlfriend from the hands of a mad scientist.
 Roaming around in his mansion with the help of 2 playable friends, you have to collect items and solve puzzles.
 Each character has their own abilities and can solve different puzzles using different methods.
 Your companions can also be snatched by the evil scientist but can be rescued by the remaining characters.
 The gameplay is open, and your choice of companion changes how the game can be beaten.

 Maniac Mansion scored several perfect and high scores upon release.
 It even snatched up a few awards.
 There's a fantastic freeware remake of Maniac Mansion if you want to try it.

 Zak McKracken and the Alien Mindbenders

-Zak McKracken and the Alien Mindbenders was the second game created using the SCUMM engine.
-The project was directed by David Fox, but Ron Gilbert was part of the design team, and apparently, he played an essential role in defining the mood of the game, adding a lot of humor and the inspirations for the creation of all the crazy aliens' theories.
+The funny adventure Zak McKracken and the Alien Mindbenders was the second game created using the SCUMM engine.
+The project was directed by David Fox, but Ron Gilbert was part of the design team, and apparently, he played an essential role in defining the mood of the game, adding a lot of humor and inspiration for the creation of all the crazy aliens' theories.

 Many experts consider Zak McKracken one of the best adventure games ever made (but some others think it's Monkey Island, see later).